Thursday, 08 June 2023

 There are plenty of places to eat, and public toilets, in Perth.

-Just next to the Jubilee car park there's a large shed that makes an ideal base for group events in the forest.
-It can seat 25 people and has toilets, electricity and an outdoor sheltered area.
-There are no heating or cooking facilities.
-Get in touch for more details or to book the cabin for your event.
+Just next to the Jubilee car park our old forestry workers shed has been developed into an ideal base for group events in the forest.
+The Kinnoull Shed has accessible toilet, tables and chairs to seat 25 people, heating and an outdoor covered area.
+There is a small kitchen area with sink, and hot water urn.
+Get in touch for more details or to book this building for your event.

 There is no charge to park in this car park.
 Please park with care and consideration.
 In particular please park in designated parking areas only and do not block entrances or gates.